hamzaaeell/linkedin-scraper/README_basic_scraper.md

 - `job_url`: Direct URL to the job posting (unique identifier)
 - `category`: Category name the job was found under
 - `search_title`: Specific job title that was searched for
+- `location`: Location where the job was found
 - `scraped_at`: Timestamp when the job was scraped

 ## Example Output